asil-lab/AM_C2_domain_rrgpssm/README.md

-# Relative Kinematics in Anchorless Environment
+# Learning in High-Dimensional Dynamical Systems Using Gaussian Process State-Space Model

 Thus is a Python library for reproducing the work published in [Learning in High-Dimensional Dynamical Systems Using Gaussian Process State-Space Model](https://link-url-here.org).